-The Corporate Security Division, or any division assuming the duties thereof, shall evaluate compliance with and the effectiveness of this Policy at least once per year and shall report to the Finance, Control and Corporate Development Division, or to the division assuming such duties at any particular time, on the results of such evaluation.
+The Corporate Security Division (or such division as assumes the duties thereof at any time) shall evaluate compliance with and the effectiveness of this Policy at least once per year and shall report to the Finance, Control and Corporate Development Division, or to the division assuming such duties at any particular time, on the results of such evaluation.

-This Policy was initially approved by the Board of Directors on 15 December 2015 and was last amended on 20 December 2022.
+This Policy was initially approved by the Board of Directors on 21 July 2015 and was last amended on 20 June 2023.

-SCOTTISHPOWER CORPORATE SECURITY

-Nov / 2017
+SCOTTISHPOWER CORPORATE SECURITY Nov / 2017